KaVa: Latent Reasoning via Compressed KV-Cache Distillation: Experiments

 \subsection{Results}

 We report the average performance with standard error in Table~\ref{tab:performance}. \ours consistently outperforms the baselines.
 Importantly, we observe that \ours has a lower drop in performance when switching from artificial \texttt{GSM8k-AUG} to a more realistic \texttt{GSM8k-AUG-NL} dataset.
 In the latter scenario, compression of the Full CoT trace would be more substantial as the traces are considerably longer, while questions are kept the same.
-This demonstrates the better scalability of out approach.
+This demonstrates the better scalability of our approach. \rebuttle{We additionally present these result in the form of Accuracy-Efficiency Pareto frontier in the Appendix~\ref{app:pareto}}.

-We also measure the efficiency of the method by the number of forward passes a model makes to generate the reasoning trace and the answer, reported in Table~\ref{tab:num_tokens}. \ours builds on top of PCCoT, where we only use $T=3$ iterations (forward passes) to generate all the latent tokens.
-For that reason, we skip the PCCoT results in the table as they would be similar to ours.
-Our method achieves better efficiency than CoT, requiring between 62\% and 92\% fewer forward passes per question compared to Full CoT.
+We also measure the efficiency of the method by the number of forward passes a model makes to generate the reasoning trace and the answer, reported in Table~\ref{tab:num_tokens}. \rebuttle{We group the methods based on their inference behavior.
+For example, No-CoT and iCoT do not produce reasoning tokens, while CODI and Coconut rely on the same number of latent steps.} \ours builds on top of PCCoT, where we only use $T=3$ iterations (forward passes) to generate all the latent tokens.
+For that reason, we \rebuttle{group PCCoT with KaVA.} Our method achieves better efficiency than CoT, requiring between 62\% and 92\% fewer forward passes per question compared to Full CoT.

+\paragraph{MetaMathQA results} \rebuttle{Figure~\ref{fig:metamath_ratio01} illustrates the accuracy–efficiency trade-off for models trained on MetaMathQA across different replacement ratios.
+The leftmost dot at each curve corresponds to the model where 100\% of the CoT tokens are replaced with the latent tokens, while subsequent points represent 60\%, 50\%, 40\%, 30\% and 20\% replacement.
+In all cases, we replace tokens from the middle of the CoT trace, placing 10\% of the retained tokens before the latent reasoning step.
+We provide additional results where beginning of the reasoning trace is replaced with the latent tokens in Appendix~\ref{app:metamath}.} \rebuttle{ These curves highlight that KaVa consistently outperforms CODI and PCCoT across the entire Pareto frontier, offering superior accuracy at different efficiency levels. }